Every year, we create a free and downloadable Classroom Kit for Multicultural Children’s Book Day on a specific theme:

 Portico Reeves is a superhero and his power is making other heroes stay safe.
 This is a difficult task as his family unravels into constant bickering.
 His best friend Zola Brawner offers support through meditation and yoga practices, and this helps Portico.
 Herbert Singletary, their classmate and neighbor, is the worst until they get to really know him when he offers insights to Portico about life after divorce.

 Integrating a mindfulness practice helps with the chaos in Portico’s life.
 While the tone of the book is breezy and action-filled with references to superheroes, Reynolds slides in a deeper message about the trauma of divorce. [notebook novel chapter book, ages 7 and up]

-Stanley Will Probably Be Okay by Sally J. Pla
+Stanley Will Probably Be Fine by Sally J. Pla

 [Gramps] says, “I tell you, Stanley, I have been in the war, you know.
 The world can go crazy out there.
 People cope in different ways.”